How to apply

 Standing Expression of Interest for Researcher Committee Members

-The NSW Population and Health Services Research Ethics Committee (PHSREC) would like to invite researchers active in the fields of public health, population health, health economics, health services and clinical academic research to join the Committee.
+The NSW Population and Health Services Research Ethics Committee (PHSREC) would like to invite researchers active in the fields of health economics, health services and clinical academic research to join the Committee.
 This position provides a unique and prestigious opportunity to contribute to human research that meets the highest scientific and ethical standards.
 The position would be most suitable for mid-career to senior researchers.
 Training and mentoring are available.
 To learn more please see the full EOI on our membership page.